DirectoryTree/Authorization/README.md

 ### Caching

-By default all permissions are cached to prevent them from being retrieved on every user request.
+By default all permissions are cached to prevent them from being retrieved on every request.

+This cache is automatically flushed when permissions are created, updated, or deleted.

 If you would like to disable the cache, call `Authorization::disablePermissionCache` in your `AuthServiceProvider`: